mjbright/packer-tf-vault/labs/lab4-tf-first-instance/index.md

                     └── linux_amd64 -> /home/student/dot.terraform/registry.terraform.io/hashicorp/aws/5.74.0/linux_amd64
 ```

-As you can see above Terraform download the aws provider from the official Hashicorp registry.
+As you can see in the above output Terraform downloaded the aws provider from the official Hashicorp registry.

+**Note:** The Providers are frequently updated, so you will probably not see the exact ```5.74.0``` version  above.

 ## Format and validate configuration
 Terraform includes a `fmt` argument to ensure consistent formatting in files and modules written by different teams.
 It automatically updates configurations for easy readability and consistency.